Saketh1997/personal_chatbot/README.md

   1. Knowledge base — Plain-text documents in /data cover career goals, education, work experience, technical skills, research, homelab, and projects.
   2. Embedding — chromadb_populate.py embeds each document using nomic-embed-text (via Ollama) and stores them in a persistent ChromaDB collection.
   3. Query — A POST request arrives with a question.
 The API embeds the question, queries ChromaDB for the top 3 most similar chunks (cosine distance < 1.5), and builds a context-aware prompt.
   4. Generation — The prompt is sent to qwen2.5:3b running locally via Ollama.
-The model responds in first person as Saketh, in 2–3 sentences.
+The model responds in 2–3 sentences.
   5. Fallback — If no relevant chunks are found above the similarity threshold, the model answers from its own knowledge without injected context.

   Frontend (sakethmetta.org)